Author Archives: HVAC Webmasters

 6) Job Photos

 One way to get free HVAC images is to take the photos yourself.
-Most modern smartphones can take high-quality photos of your staff, vehicle, equipment, and projects.
+Modern smartphones can take high-quality pictures of your staff, vehicle, equipment, and projects.

 Research shows that website visitors convert at a 35% higher rate when presented with original images than when presented with stock photos.